huz4f/huz4f/content/Articles/Clouds & ML.md

 ---
+cover:
+  image: articles/mlc.png

+tags: ["Machine Learning","Cloud Computing","DevOps"]

 date: 2024-02-02

-title: "Cloud Computing & Modern day ML"
-tags: ["Machine Learning","Cloud Computing","DevOps"]
-author: "Me"
+author: "Huzaif"
 hideSummary: true
-draft: true
+draft: false
 ---
->Cloud computing makes practice of ML accessible and implementation readily availabe.
->
+# -> Cloud Computing & Modern day ML
-From being able to run tensorflow on google collab to training models on sagemaker, \
+>From being able to run tensorflow on collab to training models on sagemaker, \
-Complicated tasks of installing and managing dependencies on your local computer is taken care of, not to mention the limiting factors of your hardware.
+By using cloud, complicated tasks of installing and managing dependencies on your local computer are taken care of.
+Not to mention worring about the limiting factors of your hardware.
+Cloud computing makes practice of ML accessible to everyone and implementation readily availabe.

 ## Evolvement and need of Machine Learning:
 We know, Machine Learning has evolved tremendously over the past decade and now has applications in nearly every field.
 There is a need for mastery of a wider toolset to move ML experiments from resource phase to more practical applications. \